iturner72/book-notes/the_revolt_of_the_public.md

 * 121 WSO protesters were anarchists that "rejected capitalism"???
 I thought anarchists were fans of capitalism, or is he using anarchy in a different way?

 * 123 This quote is just too good on OWS: "When the media ignored the initial occupation, the organizers forgot their anti-consumerism and turned to a commercial public relations firm, Workhorse Publicity, for help with spreading the word of their revolution.
 The company did so well that it actually won a professional award for its efforts."

+* 262 Very nice synopsis of the core thesis of the book.